IanTeda/docker_stacks/README.md

-# portainer-stacks
+# Docker Stacks

-Collection of Portainer Stacks (Docker Compose) for my home NAS
+A collection of Docker Compose files for my home lab